lejon/T-SNE-Java/README.md

 ================
 *T-SNE-Java now have support for __Barnes Hut__ which makes it possible to run the amazing t-SNE on much larger datasets (or much faster on small datasets:) )!*

+The Barnes Hut version can also be run in parallel!

 There are still many improvements possible and no optimization has been done yet.
 But it is already much much faster than the standard t-SNE.
 Great research by Dr. Maaten!!